CraniumSoftware/SmartAnalytics/Assets/SmartAnalytics/readme.txt

   - support for events, views and timings in SmartAnalytics class
   - SmartAnalyticsEvent for reporting events more easily
   - SmartAnalyticsView for reporting views more easily

+### 1.0.1

+- Unity 5.x support release
+  - uses a dictionary instead of a hash table where some functionality was ‘deprecated’ and that causes build errors.

 ## Contact Us